KiloNovemberDelta/IPSANavigation/README.md

 * Implement a navigation strategy into the the controller (/Controller/main.py)
 * Design the map by adding/moving obstacle to validate your strategy

+To have the list of topics (especially the robot position), have a look on Google about linux command for ROS.

 ![Simulation Environment](https://github.com/KiloNovemberDelta/Navigation/blob/master/pic.png)